tjpilson/ServiceNow/README.md

 The script is designed to be run manually and will prompt for a password.
 The output can be modified to print in any necessary format.
-If additional parameters are needed, access your ServiceNow CMDB instance WSDL or the demo ServiceNow instance at: [http://demosandbox.service-now.com/cmdb_ci_server.do?WSDL](http://demosandbox.service-now.com/cmdb_ci_server.do?WSDL)
+If additional parameters are needed, access your ServiceNow CMDB instance WSDL or the demo ServiceNow instance at: [http://demosandbox.service-now.com/cmdb_ci_server.do?WSDL](http://demosandbox.service-now.com/cmdb_ci_server.do?WSDL)  Look for the _getRecords_ result set for available parameters.